-I came across an article, which I find interesting and upon further searches on Google, decided to share it with you guys as I'm very interested to know your thoughts on this.
+I came across this article which I must definitely share with you guys as I'm very interested to know your thoughts on this.
 For your convenience, I have copied the excerpts from the article here:

 ** Note: I have disabled the commenting feature on my blog engine thanks to all the spammers who happily spam my blog every day.
 If you wish to ask me any questions, you can find me at my Facebook page (I'm there almost everyday) or just drop me an email if you wish to maintain some anonymity.